 High-Frequency Expectations from Asset Prices: A Machine Learning Approach

 We propose a novel reinforcement learning approach to extract high-frequency aggregate growth expectations from asset prices.
 While much expectations-based research in macroeconomics and finance relies on low-frequency surveys, the multitude of events that pass between survey dates renders identification of causal effects on expectations difficult.
 Our method allows us to construct a daily time-series of the cross-sectional mean of a panel of GDP growth forecasts.
 The high-frequency nature of our series enables clean identification in event studies.
-In particular, we use our estimated daily growth expectations series to test the “Fed information effect” and find little evidence to support its existence.
+In particular, we use our estimated daily growth expectations series to test the “Fed information effect.”
 Extensions of our framework can obtain daily expectations series of any macroeconomic variable for which a low-frequency panel of forecasts is available.
 In this way, our method provides a sharp empirical tool to advance understanding of how expectations are formed.

 JEL Classification: G10, G12, G17, E44, E52, C58